jlchafardet/hangman-nodejs/README.md

 - Random word selection from a predefined list.
 - Console-based user interface.
 - Basic error handling for repeated guesses and invalid inputs.
-- Enhanced display of the word and guessed letters.
+- Enhanced display of the word and guessed letters with color coding.
 - **Leaderboard**: Top scores are saved and displayed from `hangman-nodejs_score.json`.

 ## Future Enhancements